-form for a two-fold approach to upgrading the productive powers of labor in the so-called private sector generally.
+This emphasis upon infrastructure, should build the platform for a two-fold approach to upgrading the productive powers of labor in the so-called private sector generally.
 In short, the two approaches are, respectively, bottom-up and top-down.
-Bottom-up, means the traditional approach of the 1939-1965 interval: upgrading the quality of employment of so-called "blue-collar" and other productive employment, with emphasis upon technology-intensive, capital-intensive modes for bringing this effect about.
+Bottom-up, means the traditional approach of the 1939-1965 interval: upgrading the quality of employment of so-called "blue-collar" and other productive employment, with emphasis on technology-intensive, capital-intensive modes for bringing this effect about.
 Top-down, means a "crash science-driver program" approach, in which the mere development of scientific discovery is treated as the highest priority quality of product produced by the economy as a whole.